scottwillmoore/glad-wrap/readme.md

 - Use high level functions to make tedious tasks easier.
 For example: Create and setup vertex array objects with a single function call.

+- Use vectors, matrices and generic types to interface with the library, instead of pointers, etc.

 **Low-level.**

 - Try to mirror OpenGL functions and objects as close as possible.
 This should reduce overhead for users (who know OpenGL) that are attempting to use this library.